Popscotch/Clicker-Game-Tutorial/README.md

 ## Chapter 2 - Generating more clicks!

-Now that you have a button that can increase your 'clicks', now it's time to make something that can help us generate clicks over time without having to click ourselves, an "Auto Clicker"!
+Now that you have a button that can increase your 'clicks'.
+It's time to make something that can help us generate clicks over time without having to trigger ourselves, an "Auto Clicker"!

 ### Step 1

-First, in our `scripts.js` file, and below `let clicks = 0;`, add a new variable that keeps track of our `clicksPerSecond` like so:
+In the `scripts.js` file, below `let clicks = 0;`, add a new variable that keeps track of our `clicksPerSecond` like so:

 ```js
 let clicks = 0;